Who Is Daisy Ridley?

 Daisy Ridley was born on April 10, 1992, in London, England, having four older siblings that included both biological sisters and stepsisters.
 Ridley's family is immersed in the world of media and the arts: Her mother is involved in bank communications and her father works as a photographer, while her great-uncle was the well-known actor and writer Arnold Ridley.

 Ridley attended Hertfordshire’s Tring Park School for the Performing Arts, her enrollment there largely considered a way to channel her energy after mischievous bouts in primary school.
 She did develop a deeper interest in acting upon receiving mentorship from her drama teacher, and also went on to hone her abilities as a jazz and cabaret singer.
-She has since taken psychology college courses, as well.

 In 2012, Ridley was brought on board to work as an actress in an animated production that would become 2015’s Scrawl.
 In 2013, in addition to an appearance in a music video for the grime artist Wiley, she surfaced in the shorts Lifesaver and Blue Season, as well as on episodes of the British TV shows Casualty, Youngers and Toast of London.
 The following year saw Ridley appear in two more television projects—the department store drama Mr. Selfridge and the forensic crime series Silent Witness.